openlibraryenvironment/lib-ncip-client/README.md

 Examples below using each client type:
 ### NCIP2
 * NCIP2 does not require any values in the inputParms Map.
-You can send through null or an empty Map.
+You should send through an empty Map.
 ```java
 Map<String, Object> inputParms = new HashMap<String,Object>();
 NCIP2Client ncipTwoClient = new NCIP2Client(endpoint,inputParms);